ccarrow23/GDP_data_visualization_proj/README.md

 # GDP_data_visualization_portfolio_proj

+# Project demonstrating skills learned in Python in regards to Data Science

-# project is located in the ipynb file, project is based off of data in the 'all_data.csv'
+# Project is located in the ipynb file, data for project is pulled from 'all_data.csv'